Abellan09/i2p_crawler/README.md

 like those found in TOR, Freenet and/or the surface web.

-The crawler automatically extracts links to other i2p site thus getting an overall view of the i2p darknet inter-connections.
+The crawler automatically extracts links to other i2p site thus getting an overall view of the i2p darknet inter-connections and some other useful information.

 ## How to install